Doctors decide to awaken Sharon

-Sharon's stroke comes at a politically sensitive time for his Kadima Party, which faces its first national election, scheduled for March 28.
-(Full story)
+Sharon's stroke comes at a politically sensitive time for his Kadima party, which faces its first national election, scheduled for March 28.

 In November, Sharon abandoned the dominant right-wing Likud bloc he helped found in 1973.
 He had hoped to build support for his contentious proposal to turn over Gaza and parts of the West Bank to Palestinian control, while dismantling some Israeli settlements.

-Faced with strong opposition from his Likud counterparts, Sharon left the bloc and formed the centrist Kadima Party, hoping to sow fertile political ground.
+Faced with strong opposition from his Likud counterparts, Sharon left the bloc and formed the centrist Kadima party, hoping to sow already fertile political ground.

-By moving toward the center of the political spectrum, Sharon had planned to complete the West Bank withdrawal and conduct final negotiations with the Palestinians based on the "road map" for peace being pushed by the United States, the European Union, the United Nations and Russia.
+By moving toward the center of the political spectrum, Sharon had planned to complete the West Bank withdrawal and conduct final negotiations with the Palestinians based on the "road map" for peace being pushed by the White House, the European Union, the United Nations and Russia.
 (Watch how Sharon's health affects more than just the Middle East -- 2:57)

 CNN's Guy Raz contributed to this report.

 A Time Warner Company.
 All Rights Reserved.